-- 1) Turbidity is a measurement of the cloudiness of the water caused by suspended particles.
-We monitor it because it is a good indicator of water quality and the effectiveness of our filtration system and disinfectants. - 2) The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though accurate, is more than one year old. - 3) A maximum contaminant level (MCL) for this contaminant has not been established by either state or federal regulations, nor has mandatory health effects language been set.
+- I urbidity is a measurement of the cloudiness of the water caused by suspended particles.
+We monitor it because it is a good indicator of water quality and the effectiveness of our filtration system and disinfectants. - The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data, though accurate, is more than one year old.
+A maximum contaminant level (MCL) for this contaminant has not been established by either state or federal regulations, nor has mandatory health effects - 3) A maximum contaminant level (MCL) for this contaminant has not been established by either state or federal regulations, nor has mandatory health effects language been set.
+The purpose of unregulated contaminant monitoring is to assist USEPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted. - 4) These contaminants are not currently regulated by the USEPA.
+However, the state has set an MCL for these contaminants for supplies serving a population of - A maximum contaminant level (MCL) for this contaminant has not been established by either state or federal regulations, nor has mandatory health effects language been set.
 The purpose of unregulated contaminant monitoring is to assist USEPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.